 Brother Mose loved to sing and could even play a few songs on the guitar.
-When I purchased my first guitar in 1956 for $10 from “Cousin” Willie Dykes, Brother Mose showed me how to play his favorite (and only) vocal guitar piece entitled, “I Walked All the Way from East St. Louis.”
-His a capella vocal repertoire was more extensive.
-His favorite song which he constantly either sang or hummed was “Precious Lord,” and Marilyn and I quickly learned all the verses Brother Mose knew.
-Other songs which we remember and can still sing today included, “The Foxes Love the Low Ground, the Gooses Love the Hills;” “Let the Wind Blow Low;” “Who Been Here Since I Been Gone?”; “Poppa Didn’t Raise No Cotton and Corn”; and “There Will Be Peace in the Valley,” which was also Sister Bobbie’s favorite song.
-Sister Bobbie also worked for our family during those years.
+When I purchased my first guitar in 1956 for ten dollars from “Cousin” Willie Dykes, Brother Mose showed me how to play his favorite (and only) vocal guitar piece entitled, I Walked All the Way from East St. Louis.
+His acapella repertoire was more extensive, and his favorite song which he constantly sang or hummed was Precious Lord.
+Other songs which we remember and can still sing today include The Foxes Love the Low Ground, the Gooses Love the Hills; Let the Wind Blow Low; Who Been Here Since I Been Gone?; Poppa Didn’t Raise No Cotton and Corn and There Will Be Peace in the Valley.
+Marilyn and I heard those songs so often we can sing them today.

-A belief that Brother Mose had which neither Marilyn nor I challenged, concerned a name he thought was ascribed to God.
-I don’t remember how the conversation began, but he told us that he knew “another name” for God.
-When we asked him to explain, he said the other name was “hallow.”
+A belief which Brother Mose had which neither Marilyn nor I challenged concerned a name he thought was ascribed to God.
+I don’t remember how the conversation began, but he told us he knew “another name” for God.
+When asked to explain he said the other name was “hallow.”
 “How do you know that Brother Mose?” one of us asked.
 He said, “In the Lord’s Prayer it says, Our Father which art in heaven; hallow would ‘a been thy name.”
-One of us replied with smiles, “I didn’t know that!”
+One of us replied with smiles, “We didn’t know that!”

-At his death, his funeral was held at Morning Star Baptist Church, and I took time off from medical school to drive the 100 miles from Little Rock to El Dorado to attend.
+At his death his funeral was held at Morning Star Baptist Church, and I took time off from medical school to drive the one hundred miles from Little Rock to El Dorado to attend.
 Mom and I were the only Caucasians in the church, and they gave us a place of honor near the front.
-We were both asked if we wanted to give a testimony concerning Brother Mose, and to this day I regret we politely refused.
-During the service, the choir sang, “Precious Lord” and both Mom and I lost our composure.
-I believe we cried harder than any family members present.
+We were asked if we wanted to give a testimony concerning Brother Mose, and to this day I regret we politely refused.
+During the service, the choir sang Precious Lord and both Mom and I broke down and cried harder than any family member present.